Maxtermax/hermes-io-docs/docs/api/advanced/Example.md

 hide_table_of_contents: true
 ---

-Let's see the power of a smart update approach navigate the repo below and notice the red flash animation indicating that there was a re-render only in the desired components.
+Let's see the power of `hermes-io`, navigate the app below and notice the red flash animation indicating that there was a re-render only in the designated components.

 <iframe
   width="1000px"